Louise-X10/Cloud-Pose-Estimation/README.md

 jupyter notebook
 ```

-To follow through the SLEAP demo, use the sleap environment and open the SLEAP GUI as follows.
+To follow through the SLEAP demo, you can either create a jupyter notebook using the `Python[conda env: sleap]` kernel, or activate the sleap environment in the terminal and open the SLEAP GUI as follows.

 ```commandline
 conda activate sleap